Little Birdie Chicken Farm and Hatchery

 Our main focus is on raising chicks to sell to small backyard flock owners.
 We like to keep small batches of birds so that he can interact and handle them as often as possible.
 Our hope is that the little birdies you get from us will be calmer and more used to human contact.
 Mom does 90% of the care of the birds and runs a tight, clean operation.

 We have grown to now offer a wide range of poultry supplies as well as many breeds of baby chicks.
 We offer our own brand of feed specially designed for backyard for laying chickens and chicks.
 Our shavings are manufactured from North Carolina trees in North Carolina.
 We also have all the supplies needed to raise baby chicks and to take care of adult chickens.

 Because we have had trouble keeping up with demand, we decided to grow into a hatchery as well.
-Mike takes care of this side of the business, as well as he continues to build and offer coops and trough feeders.

-All phone and internet traffic is handled by Ben, as well as the scheduling of appointments.
+All phone and internet traffic is handled by Ann, as well as the scheduling of appointments.
 For any questions about the hatchery, what we have to offer or any general chicken questions feel free to contact us.
 Like us on Facebook: Little Birdie Chicken Farm and Hatchery

 Q. Does Little Birdie Hatchery sell chicks all year long?

 A. We hatch chicks almost weekly for the whole year so that means that we offer chicks all year long.